 Step 3: Create a Gut Hub Action Workflow

 Within your project, create a workflow configuration file.
-Workflows should be kept in .github/workflows/
+Workflows should be kept in .github/workflows/.
+Create a file that has a name ci.yml:

 name: CI